alephreish/tagseq/README.md

 Parallelizing read processing
 -----------------------------

 The first step, demultiplexing, is parallelizable only if more than one fastq file is to be demultiplexed.
-The second step, deduplication, is easily run on multiple processes with each process working on one individual library:
+The second step, deduplication, is easily run as multiple processes or jobs with each job working on one individual library.
+E.g.:

+    ncpus=18
-    ncpus=18 # number of CPUs to be used mkdir -p demult dedup
+    mkdir -p demult dedup
     demultiplex_tags.pl -o demult reads.fq.gz specimens.tsv
     for demult in demult/*.fq.gz; do
         while [ $(jobs | wc -l) -ge "$ncpus" ]; do sleep 1; done
         lib=$(basename "$demult")
-        deduplicate_tags.pl -t2 -o "dedup/$lib" "$demult"
+        deduplicate_tags.pl -t2 -o "dedup/$lib" "$demult" &
     done
+    wait

 mdbr.pl
 -------